Airsaid/AndroidLocalizePlugin/README.md

     <string name="prod_name">Learn more at <xliff:g id="game_group">Muggle Game Studio</xliff:g></string>
     ```
     **Note: Display one line without extra line breaks and spaces in between.**
+- Q: Translation failure: java.net.HttpRetryException: cannot retry due to redirection, in streaming mode

+  A: If you are using the default translation engine (Google), then you can try switching to another engine on the settings page and use your own account for translation.
+Because the default translation engine is not stable.

 # ChangeLog
 [ChangeLog](CHANGELOG.md)